-Bearded Iris are easy care and will bring plenty of colour to your beds.
-Their late spring show bridges the gap between the spring and summers blooms and the spectacular flowers are in colour for around a month with spot flowers year round.
-Bearded Iris even make good cut flowers.
+They are easy care and will bring plenty of colour to your beds, with a late spring show that bridges the gap between the spring and summer blooms.
+The spectacular flowers are in colour for around a month, with spot flowers any time, they even make good cut flowers.

 The sword like foliage of Bearded Iris opens in a fan shape.
 It stands tall and is a handsome feature year round.
 They are semi evergreen, so in cool climates, when the leaves start to look a little lack lustre in winter, you just cut them back to around 10cm and they will soon re-shoot.
 In more mild climates the foliage remains attractive without fuss.